robconery/blog/_posts/2015-08-20-designing-a-postgresql-document-api.md

 I'm sure this function looks a bit strange, but if you read through each line you should be able to figure out a few things.
 But why the `JSON.parse()` call?

 This is because the Postgres `jsonb` type is not really JSON here - it's a string.
 Outside our PLV8 bits is still Postgres World and it works with JSON as a string (storing it in `jsonb` in a binary format).
-So, when our document is passed to our function it's as a string, which we need to parse if we want to work with it as a JSON object in Javascript.
+So, when our document is passed to our function it's as a string, which we need to parse if we want to work with it as a JSON object in JavaScript.

 In the insert clause you'll notice that I have to synchronize the ID of the document with that of the primary key that was just created.
 A little cumbersome, but it works fine.